-Commutative property states that the change in the order of numbers in an addition or multiplication operation does not change the sum or the product.
-The commutative property of addition is written as: A + B = B + A. The commutative property of multiplication is written as: A × B = B × A. The associative property states that the grouping or combination of two or more numbers that are being added or multiplied does not change the sum or the product.
+The commutative property states that the change in the order of numbers in an addition or multiplication operation does not change the sum or the product.
+The commutative property of addition is written as A + B = B + A. The commutative property of multiplication is written as A × B = B × A. The associative property states that the grouping or combination of two or more numbers that are being added or multiplied does not change the sum or the product.
 The associative property of addition is written as: (A + B) + C = A + (B + C).
-The associative property of multiplication is written as: (A × B) × C = A × (B × C).
+The associative property of multiplication is written as (A × B) × C = A × (B × C).

 What is the Difference Between Commutative Property and Distributive Property?